MarcoLizza/mode13h.dev/_posts/2019-03-21-tofu-engine-1.md

 One feature I really loved back in the Amiga/DOS days is the use of palettes.
 Perhaps it's just a matter of habit and nostalgia, but there were a number of special effects that were achieved with ease (e.g. color cycling, color remapping, (cross)fading, fire, blobs, shade-BOBs, etc...) that I miss very much.

-For this reason, it has been mandatory for me to support palettized rendering natively in my engine.
+For this reason, it has been mandatory for me to support palletized rendering natively in my engine.

 This can be easily done with a custom fragment-shader: